numbbo/coco/docs/coco-doc/source/index.rst

    optimization, |ECDFs| are also known as *data profiles* [MOR2009]_.
 We prefer the simple |ECDF| over the more innovative performance profiles [MOR2002]_ for two reasons.
-   |ECDFs| (i) do not depend on other presented algorithms, that is, they are
+   |ECDFs| (i) do not depend on other (presented) algorithms, that is, they are
-   entirely comparable across different publications, and (ii) let us distinguish in a natural way easy problems from difficult problems for the considered algorithm. [#]_ We usually display |ECDFs| on the log scale, which makes the area above the curve and the *difference area* between two curves a meaningful conception [HAN2016perf]_.
+   unconditionally comparable across different publications, and (ii) let us distinguish for the considered algorithm in a natural way easy problems from difficult problems. [#]_
+   We usually display |ECDFs| on the log scale, which makes the area above the curve and the *difference area* between two curves a meaningful conception.

    .. object/concept/element/notion/aspect/component.

  - Averaging, as an estimator of the expected runtime.
-The average runtime, that is the estimated expected runtime, is often plotted against dimension to indicate scaling with dimension.
+The average runtime is often plotted against dimension to indicate scaling with dimension.
    The *arithmetic* average is only meaningful if the underlying distribution of the values is similar.
-Otherwise, the average of log-runtimes, or *geometric* average, is useful.
+   Otherwise, the average of log-runtimes, or *geometric* average, is recommended.

  - Restarts and simulated restarts, see Section :ref:`sec:Restarts`, do not literally aggregate runtimes (which are literally defined only when |t| was hit).
-They aggregate, however, time data to eventually supplement missing runtime values, see also [HAN2016perf]_.
+They aggregate, however, time data to eventually supplement missing runtime values.

-.. [#] When reading a performance profile, an invariable immediate question is often whether a large runtime difference is mainly due to one algorithm solving the problem very quickly.
+.. [#] When reading a performance profile, a question immediately crossing ones mind is often whether a large runtime difference is observed mainly because one algorithm solves the problem very quickly.
    This question cannot be answered from the profile.
    The advantage (i) over data profiles disappears when using run-length based target values [HAN2016perf]_.